Meet the Team

 Johanna Iraheta

-Secretary & Co-Founder
+Former Secretary & Co-Founder

 Johanna Iraheta is a multidisciplinary community organizer who aims to create avenues that protect the rights, safety, and access of communities affected by inequity.
 Johanna has worked alongside many organizations, art initiatives, and educational programs that support community organizing, mental health wellness, and youth empowerment.
 Johanna has recently worked in community garden stewardship, green space advocacy, and open space programs.